Akki2005/Website/README.md

 # Community Website Project

 A comprehensive community platform designed to connect and serve community members through seamless membership management, event coordination, and real-time announcements.
-Built with modern technologies to deliver exceptional user experience and secure access control.
+Built with modern technologies to deliver an exceptional user experience and secure access control.

 ## Features